We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 The differences between them are:

-Goals of Agentic AI vs the goals of Generative AI
+Goals of Agentic AI vs Generative AI

 Generative AI goals